N-Body Oscillator Interactions of Higher-Order Coupling Functions: Introduction

-The most relevant reduction for the present study is the theory of weakly coupled oscillators, which allows for a general form of the vector field and coupling function so long as the coupling strength is weak \cite{ermentrout1984frequency,kopell1986symmetry,park2016weakly,park2017utility,park2018infinitesimal,park2018multiple}.
-The weak assumption is a severe limitation because it cannot be used to accurately capture the dynamical behavior of coupled oscillator networks in many biological networks, e.g., cortical networks \cite{pfeffer2013inhibition,chaudhuri2015large}, subcortical networks \cite{thibeault2013using}, and pacemaker networks \cite{butera1999models,golowasch1992contribution}.
-Indeed, recent studies have pushed beyond the weak coupling regime by deriving correction terms in higher orders of the coupling strength, but these too have their limitations.
-Higher order phase correction terms considered in \cite{rosenblum2019numerical,genge2020high} require the underlying limit cycle to be strongly attracting, limiting their applicability when Floquet multipliers are close to unity \cite{wilson2018greater}.
-Recently developed isostable coordinates have proven invaluable towards developing more robust phase reductions, e.g., \cite{wilson2019phase,park2021high}.
-However, these methods have only been applied to pairs of oscillators without heterogeneity.
+The most relevant reduction for the present study is the theory of weakly coupled oscillators, which allows for a general form of the vector field and coupling function so long as the coupling strength is weak \cite{ermentrout1984frequency,kopell1986symmetry,park2016weakly,park2017utility,park2018infinitesimal,park2018multiple}. \yp{To be more precise, by \textit{weak} coupling, we mean phase reductions that only consider expansions up to first order in coupling strength (often represented by $\ve$), and are thus generally only guaranteed to be valid for arbitrarily small $\ve$. } The weak assumption is a severe limitation because it cannot necessarily be used to accurately capture the dynamical behavior of coupled oscillator networks in many biological networks, e.g., cortical networks \cite{pfeffer2013inhibition,chaudhuri2015large}, subcortical networks \cite{thibeault2013using}, and pacemaker networks \cite{butera1999models,golowasch1992contribution}.
+Indeed, recent studies have pushed beyond the weak coupling regime by deriving correction terms in higher orders of the coupling strength \yp{(i.e., non-weak coupling)}, but these too have their limitations.
+Higher order phase correction terms considered in \cite{rosenblum2019numerical,genge2020high,von2023parametrisation} require the underlying limit cycle to be \textit{strongly attracting}, limiting their applicability when Floquet multipliers are close to unity \cite{wilson2018greater}.
+Recently developed isostable coordinates have proven invaluable towards developing more robust phase reductions, e.g., \cite{wilson2019phase,park2021high,nicks2024insights}.
+However, these methods have only been applied to pairs of oscillators without heterogeneity \ypb{(except in \cite{nicks2024insights}, where the authors consider the complex Ginzburg-Landau model for $N\geq2$ and the Morris-Lecar model for $N=200$)}, and \yp{a recently-published article by \cite{mau2023high} closely mirrors our assumptions, but is only valid for planar systems}. \ypb{The recent work by Nicks et al \cite{nicks2024insights} is of significant relevance to this paper, and we briefly contrast our results in the Discussion (Section \ref{sec:discussion}).}